Devil-Anmol/AES-128-bits-Block-Cipher/README.md

     Object = AES()

 ## Encryption
-To encrypt any string first make the object then encode the string you want to encrypt then call the encryption function to encrypt
+To encrypt any string first make the object then encode the string you want to encrypt then call the encryption function to encrypt.
     Object.encode("string")
     Object.encryption()